-The Ministry of Education defines a School Based Team (SBT) as “an on-going team of school-based personnel which has a formal role to play as a problem-solving unit in assisting classroom teachers to develop and implement instructional and/or management strategies and to co-ordinate support resources for students with special needs within the school” (Special Education Services: A Manual of Policies, Procedures and Guidelines – September 2013).
+The Ministry of Education defines a School Based Team (SBT) as “an ongoing team of school-based personnel which has a formal role to play as a problem-solving unit in assisting classroom teachers to develop and implement instructional and/or management strategies and to co-ordinate support resources for students with special needs within the school” (Special Education Services: A Manual of Policies, Procedures and Guidelines–September 2013.
 The Principal of a school is responsible for ensuring that a School Based Team is functioning effectively within a school.

 Core School Based Team

 In order to prevent students from slipping through the cracks, the on-going team, also referred to as the Core School Based Team, manages concerns about students and delegates tasks to work toward problem resolution.
-The Core School Based Team should consist of the Resource Teacher, Counsellor, and Administrator(s).
+The Core School Based Team should consist of the Resource Teacher, Counselor, and Administrator(s).
 Other school staff who have a role with the larger student population may also be members of the Core SBT.

 One of these Core members should be designated as the School Based Team Chair.
 The SBT Chair reminds members of meeting dates and times, records minutes and keeps the meeting moving, as it is typical for several students to be briefly discussed during one meeting.
 The SBT Chair is often the Resource Teacher, but the role can be flexible to meet the needs of each school.

 Additional school staff members, or school district staff personnel, such as the Speech and Language Pathologist or School Psychologist, may attend a Core SBT meeting if they have information or updates regarding specific students.
 A Core SBT meeting is not the place to provide detailed information about one specific student.
 (See Extended School Based Team below).